top of page

 Abogángster – A corrupt lawyer; the word derives from abogado (lawyer) and gangster

-Adelitas, Las (Las Soldaderas) - Women in the military who participated in the conflict of the Mexican Revolution.
+Adelitas, Las (Las Soldaderas) - Women soldiers who participated in the Mexican Revolution.

-¡Aguas! – Watch out; head’s up; literally means "waters"; historically, women in Mexico would holler the word before tossing dirty water from their window to warn passing people.
+¡Aguas! – Watch out; head’s up; Waters; historically, women in Mexico would holler the word before tossing dirty water from their window to warn passing people.
 Today, it's used when police or in-laws are spotted.

 Ándale pues – OK then; go on